BlinkTagInc/node-gtfs/README.md

 For example, Austin Capital Metro is `capital-area-transit`, Washington DC is `wmata`.

+Add the list of agency keys you'd like to support to config.js as an array called `agencies`

+The mongodb URI is also configured in config.js

 ###To load data

-    node ./lib/download.js agency1 agency2 agency3

-    //Example
-    node ./lib/download.js san-francisco-municipal-transportation-agency ac-transit
+    npm run-script download

 To keep schedules up to date, you might want to schedule this to occur once per day.

 ##Example

-There is an example web app that creates some endpoints and has a simple frontend for viewing transit data.
+There is an example web app that creates some restful API endpoints and has a simple frontend for viewing transit data.
 It is in examples/express.
 You could load the example site with:

     node ./examples/express/index.js

-###Example APIs

-    node index.js

 ##Endpoints